 5. Bundi, Rajasthan

 For over six hundred years, Bundi served as the battle ground for wars that took place between the Marathas, British and the Rajputs.
-Rich in history replete with palaces, forts, havelis and many such historical sites, Bundi occupies an integral place in the cultural and historical map of Rajasthan.
-This state on the whole sees less rainfall and the weather around September is cooler making it an ideal destination to explore some deep rooted history while enjoying the cool climate of Rajasthan.
+Rich in the history replete with palaces, forts, havelis and many such historical sites, Bundi occupies an integral place in the cultural and historical map of Rajasthan.
+This sta, on the whole, e sees less rainfall and the weather around September is cooler making it an ideal destination to explore some deep rooted history while enjoying the cool climate of Rajasthan.